MEET THE TEAM

 He is presently based in Toronto, ON, where he completed his studies at the prestigious

 Humber College.
 Erik's sense of humour and openness make him a fantastic teacher for students of all ages.

-While she is not performing, Beatrice is teaching children of all ages.
+When she is not performing, Beatrice teaches students of all ages.
 She has worked as a Cast Director at Innovative Arts, as a musical theatre teacher at Ovation!
-Performing Arts, and most recently as the Kinder Kamp Director at the FLATO Markham Theatre.
+Performing Arts, and, most recently, as the Kinder Kamp Director at the FLATO Markham Theatre.